xmartlabs/xmartlabs.github.io/_posts/2020-06-05-how-to-deal-with-coronavirus.md

 ---

 We are now in the midst of a globalized pandemic, which is pretty much new for all of us.
-So we are every day trying to make it to the end of it.
+That's why every day we find ourselves feeling exhausted by trying to make it to the end of it.
 COVID-19 has arrived and our lives have changed dramatically so we’re having to do a lot to put up with it.

 This situation, a sanitary and economical crisis threatens our physical health and our mental health to the same extent.